Baby Sleep Habits: The Good and The Better

 Think your baby is too little (and cute) to have to have any bad sleep habits?
 We do too!
 In fact, your baby doesn’t really have any sleep habits at all — but you do!
 And you might be unwittingly sharing them with your little one when you put them to sleep at night.

 While newborns don’t pick up much on parental behaviors relating to sleep, by the time your baby is about 4 months old, they’re much more impressionable.
 The good news is that it’s easy to help your baby develop better and healthy sleep habits for happy babies – it usually just takes a little patience and understanding.
-Here’s a few good habits and better habits to help you set a positive example, and lay a healthy sleep foundation for your baby.
+Here are a few good habits and better habits to help you set a positive example, and lay a healthy sleep foundation for your baby.

-Good and Better baby sleep habits
+Good and Better Baby Sleep Habits

 • Good Habit: Acknowledge that night wakings are normal